manorrock/azure-examples/appservice/docker-jetty/README.md

-# Deploy a custom Jetty to Azure App Service (using a Docker image)
+# Deploy Jetty using a Docker image

 ## Prerequisites